 The Missing Part for Business Model Innovation: The Process

 “The Business Model Canvas is a tool many managers and innovators are familiar with.
 It has been used as a starting and endpoint in many business model innovation projects around the world.
 The question many have is what process can be used to make this transformation come to live.
-I’m thrilled that Dr. Patrick Staehler has agreed to come to Australia for the first time and share his ideas and thoughts with the innovation community at our premier Conference event in Sydney on 25 March.”
-Allan Ryan, Executive Director, Hargraves Institute.
+I’m thrilled that Dr. Patrick Staehler’s first visit to Australia was to share his ideas and thoughts with our Hargraves community.” – Allan Ryan, Executive Director, Hargraves Institute.